AlphaActivities/aksarbenlocksmiths/docs/rulebook.md

 • Every assistant reply must end with a single local timestamp, format: YYYY MM DD hh:mm AM Omaha, NE.
 • Compute timestamps directly in America/Chicago time zone (Central Time with DST applied).
 • Do NOT apply UTC math first.
 Ignore UTC rollovers completely.
+• Dates must also compute directly in America/Chicago time zone, never reused from past ISO examples.
+• Always generate both date and time fresh from the current Central Time clock.
+• Do NOT carry over sample dates like 2025 01 27 — the output must reflect today's actual Omaha date.
+• This ensures that right now the footer would display: 2025 09 15 08:09 PM Omaha, NE.
 • Optional: allow a manual fine-tune offset in minutes (e.g., +5 or -5) if the server clock drifts, but default is 0.
 • Ignore any automatic server footer — only print the computed Omaha time.
 • Maintain a table in the project folder with ISO timestamp, speaker, and message.